Boyd County, Kentucky: Industry

 Members of the Poage family built the steam-powered Clinton iron furnace in 1832, the earliest industry in present-day Boyd County.
 A total of 29 charcoal-fueled iron furnaces operated on the Kentucky side of the Ohio River, seven of them in present-day Boyd County.

 The Kentucky Iron, Coal and Manufacturing Company was incorporated on March 8, 1854, and it laid out the town of Ashland, then within Greenup County.
 The company purchased thousands of acres of coal, timber, and ore lands throughout the county.
 It invested US$210,000 in bonds of the Lexington & Big Sandy River Railroad Company, with the stipulation that the eastern division of that line extend into Ashland instead of ending, as originally planned, in Catlettsburg.
 The early presence of the railroad in Ashland was largely responsible for this city becoming the dominant municipality of the county.

 Ashland furnace was sold to American Rolling Mill Company in 1921, which developed into Armco Steel Corporation.
 In 1963, Armco constructed the Amanda furnace, one of the largest blast furnaces in the world.
-Known today as AK Steel, the industry remains a major employer in northeastern Kentucky.
+Armco later merged with Kawasaki Steel, becoming AK Steel; in 2020 Cleveland-Cliffs acquired AK Steel.
+The industry remains a major employer in northeastern Kentucky.

 Ashland Oil, Inc., at one time the largest corporation headquartered in Kentucky, was started in 1924 at Leach Station, south of Catlettsburg, by Paul G. Blazer.
 Best known for their Valvoline Oil products, Ashland Oil relocated to Covington, Kentucky, in 1999, merged with Marathon Oil, and sold its remaining petroleum shares to Marathon in 2005, dissolving their petroleum division.
 The original oil refinery, located in Catlettsburg, is still in operation today and is currently owned by Marathon Petroleum Corporation.

 Calgon Carbon constructed the Big Sandy Plant in 1961 and it has since become the world's largest producer of granular activated carbon.
 The facility produces in excess of 100 million pounds of granular activated carbon annually.